bfonta/hpair/README.md

 The bulk of this repository is taken from Michael Spira's [HPAIR code](http://tiger.web.psi.ch/hpair/).

-My contribution was simply to write some code around it to perform parameter scans.
+My contribution was simply to create a wrapper script to perform parameter scans.
+Additionally I added a very basic I/O functionality to enable passing the names of input and out files to HPAIR's executable.

 # HPAIR installation
  + Make sure you have the Fortran compiler ```gfortran``` installed